tigran-sn/cb-finops/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Build production

+Before you will build the project, check the `environments.prod.ts` file and configure the environment accordingly.
+Run `ng build --configuration=production --base-href /app/` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.